hasithaa/bal.tips/content.en/docs/langlib/array/functions/enumerate/index.md

 # `enumerate`

+{{< example >}}

 The `enumerate` function creates **a new list value** that contains pairs of index and member values from the input array.
 In other words, it associates each member in the input array with its corresponding index, and returns **a new list** of these index-member pairs.
-{{< example >}}

-For example, if you have an array of colors like `[🔵,🟡,🟢,🔴]`, and you call the `enumerate` function on this array using the expression `[🔵,🟡,🟢,🔴].enumerate()`, the function would return a **new list value** that contains index-member pairs.
-The resulting array would look like `[[0,🔵], [1,🟡], [2,🟢], [3,🔴]]`, which represents the original colors in the input array, along with their corresponding index numbers.

-The color ball example is only used for illustrative purposes, let's take a look at a few real programming examples to better understand the behavior of the `enumerate` function.

 ## Examples